OlivierBlanvillain/master-thesis/content.md

 ### Contributions and Overview

-This report introduces scala-js-transport, a networking library simplifying the communication between Scala systems running on Java virtual machines and on JavaScript engines.
-This library fills the gap between the various network protocols supported by web browsers and high level, idiomatic interfaces that Scala users are familiar with.
-The remainder of the project is dedicated to the elaboration of a cross platform, multiplayer game with real-time interactions, demonstrating the potential of Scala.js and of our networking library to build latency sensitive applications.
+Introducing scala-js-transport: a networking library for simple communication between Scala systems running on Java virtual machines and on JavaScript engines.
+This library fills the gap between the various network protocols supported by modern web browsers, and the high level, idiomatic interfaces that are convenient to build distributed applications.
+The remainder of the project is dedicated to an example of usage of scala-js-transport; a remake of a Commodore 64 game, augmented with online multiplayer features.

-Our contributions can be summarized as follows:

-- We present
+- We introduce the scala-js-transport library and the various technologies and network programing models it supports.
+The library is build around the *Transport* interface, a trait unifying the communication capabilities of clients and servers.
+We discuss the different available implementations of the interface, targeting both the Java virtual machine and JavaScript, and two *Transport* rappers featuring remote procedure calls and the actor model on top the of various implementations.

+- We present the scala-lag-comp framework, a general purpose, cross platform framework for latency compensation applications.
+Designed for peer to peer environments, the framework implement a predictive latency compensation algorithm to offer a maximum responsiveness with a guaranty of eventual consistency.
+Thanks to a clever use of immutable data structures and an optimal caching policy, the implementation is both computation and space efficient.

+- We show how we implemented Survivor, a cross platform, multiplayer game featuring real-time interactions with latency compensation.
+The game runs at about 60 frames per seconds on a modern laptop, and thanks to the design of the scala-lag-comp framework provides an online experience comparable to the one offered by modern multiplayer games.
+This example demonstrates the potential of Scala.js and of the scala-js-transport library to be used to build latency sensitive applications.

+The source code of the software developed for this project is available online in open source (MIT) on the project repositories\footnote{\url{http://github.com/OlivierBlanvillain/scala-js-transport/}}\footnote{\url{http://github.com/OlivierBlanvillain/scala-lag-comp}}\footnote{\url{http://github.com/OlivierBlanvillain/survivor}}.

 Transport
-2.1 A Uniform Interface
-2.2 Implementations . .
-2.2.1 WebSocket . .
-2.2.2 SockJS . . . .
-2.2.3 WebRTC . .
-2.3 Wrappers . . . . . .
-2.3.1 Akka . . . . .
-2.3.2 Autowire . . .

-- We show

-Dealing with latency
-3.1 Latency Compensation . . . . . .
-3.2 A Functional Framework . . . . .
-3.3 Architecture and Implementation

-- We present

-A Real-Time Multiplayer Game
-4.1 Scala Remake of a Commodore 64 Game . . . .
-4.2 Architecture . . . . . . . . . . . . . . . . . . . .
-4.3 Functional Graphical User Interface With React

-Transport
 =========

-\TODO{This section, scala-js-transport library, main contribution}

 ### A Uniform Interface